SEO Cluster

 Guide · 8 min

-How to turn messy win/loss interview transcripts into structured pattern data using an AI analyst, without losing the texture that makes the quotes useful
+How to turn messy win/loss interview transcripts into a usable pattern library, using an AI analyst as a second pair of eyes that doesn't get bored

 For PMM · Interview transcripts are too messy to analyze